What Is Workers' Comp Insurance?

 Determine your classification codes

-Each employee gets a classification code based on job duties, and that code drives your premium.
-Getting them right matters:
+Each employee receives a classification code based on their job duties, and that code determines your premium.
+Accuracy here affects your total cost:

-• Match employees to their actual job duties: A construction company likely needs separate codes for carpenters, electricians and office staff.
+• Every distinct job type may need its own code: A construction company likely needs separate codes for carpenters, electricians and office staff.

 • Use accurate descriptions: Putting a roofer in an office worker code causes incorrect premiums and audit penalties.

-• Ask your agent: Classification is complex and agents can confirm codes match your operations.
+• Bring an agent in early: Classification is complex and agents can confirm codes match your operations.

-Wrong classifications from day one mean premium adjustments, audits and coverage disputes.
+Wrong classifications from the start lead to premium adjustments, audits and coverage disputes.

 4. 4